CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 # r-env-singularity

-The `r-env-singularity` module is a Singularity container including R, RStudio Server and SAGA, and several other features to facilitate their use.
+The `r-env-singularity` module is a [Singularity container](../../computing/containers/run-existing/) including R and RStudio Server, and several other features to facilitate their use.

 - R is an open-source language and environment for statistical computing and graphics.
 More information on R can be found on [the R Project website](https://www.r-project.org/about.html).
 Many useful [R manuals are also hosted on CRAN](https://cran.r-project.org/manuals.html).

 - RStudio Server is an integrated development environment (IDE) for R. More information on RStudio can be found on the [RStudio website](https://rstudio.com/).

-- SAGA (System for Automated Geoscientific Analyses) is an open-source software for geographic information system (GIS) analysis.
-For information on SAGA, see [the SAGA website](http://www.saga-gis.org/en/index.html).

 ## Available